jamescasbon/notebook.js/README.md

 * play all
 * TOC styling
 * do not put non idempotent states in history
+* better dev mode
+* ensure all urls are relative

 * detect whether content changed when evaluating (short circuit) - could do on isDirty except when new loaded notebook